-Legend: Z-score-transformed muscle fat fraction in 17 individual muscles and 3 major muscle groups (y-axis) in the 50 participants included in the study (x-axis).
+Legend: Z-score-transformed muscle fat fraction in 17 individual muscles and 3 major muscle groups (y-axis) in study participants (x-axis).
 Healthy controls are denoted by a grey bar at the bottom while a black bar denotes a person with TTNtv.
 Hierarchical clustering analysis found that participants with TTNtv formed clusters.
 Overall, participants with TTNtv had higher fat fractions as seen by a higher luminosity of green color in this group.